San Vicente Church

 The Archdiocesan Shrine of Saint Vincent Ferrer, also known as Saint Vincent Ferrer Parish Church, is a Roman Catholic church in the municipality of San Vicente, Ilocos Sur, Philippines.
 It is under the jurisdiction of the Archdiocese of Nueva Segovia.
 The church enshrines a miraculous image of Saint Vincent Ferrer in the main retablo.
-The present church is built in 1795 after the main town was founded.
-The town was formerly a barrio of Vigan known as Barrio Tuanong.
+The present church is built in 1795 after the town was founded.

 History

 In 1795 came the installation of the seat of municipality and the church, and Bo.
 Tuanong became San Vicente de Ferrer.
 Don Pedro de Leon was the first parish priest and he was believed as the initiator of the construction of the church of San Vicente.
 Years then, the image of the titular, was found in fishing nets.
 Devotees report miracles coming from the saint, causing more local devotees to flock at his shrine to ask for favors from him.